Get a free, no obligation personal loan quote with rates as low as 9.99%

 How do I repay the OAS recovery tax?

-The amount you must repay will be deducted from your OAS payments each month during the OAS Repayment Period which is July 2024 to June 2025 for the income tax year 2023.
+The amount you must repay will be deducted from your OAS payments each month during the OAS Repayment Period, which is July 2025 to June 2026 for the income tax year 2024.
 You will receive a letter that will inform you of the amount that will be withheld from your OAS payments.

-What is the minimum income limit for OAS clawback?
+What is the maximum income to avoid the OAS clawback?

 Chrissy Kapralos avatar on Loans Canada